 Families also need to be supported throughout this period in order to discuss and resolve their concerns, as this is likely to make the experience of being bereaved less painful and reduce the likelihood of suffering severe depression.

 Adults who have learning difficulties or neurological problems may have a limited understanding of their illness, prognosis and what doctors and other staff need to tell them.
-In such circumstances, a best interests assessment should be completed and an independent advocate involved in their care (see Section 4, Consent).
-A presumption about a lack of capacity should never be made (see Independent Advocacy and Independent Mental Capacity Advocates).
+In such circumstances, a best interests assessment should be completed and an independent advocate involved in their care (see Section 5, Consent).
+A presumption about a lack of capacity should never be made (see Independent Advocacy chapter).

 Please note: The Court of Appeal in Tracey v Cambridgeshire NHS Foundation Hospital Trust (2014) held that medical staff have a legal duty to consult and involve patients in a decision to place a ‘Do Not Resuscitate’ (DNR) order on a patient’s medical notes.
 The Court held there should be a presumption in favour of patient involvement; there must be a ‘convincing reason’ not to involve the patient, and a failure to consult may breach the patient’s human rights.
 Causing potential distress to a patient was held not to be a good enough reason not to consult, although a patient’s human rights were unlikely to be breached if doctors decided not to consult because they believed this would cause physical or psychological harm.
 The Court also found the use of DNR notices in the absence of a clear and accessible policy would not comply with human rights legislation, as this would undermine the right of patients to be consulted.
 Policies should be directed at patients and copies automatically given to them and their families.

-The guidance is for all professionals, from frontline health and care staff to commissioners and regulators.
-It focuses on the needs and wishes of the dying person, and those closest to them, in both the planning and delivery of care whether this be at home, in hospital or in a residential setting.
+The priorities for the dying person should focus on the needs and wishes of the dying person and those closest to them, in both the planning and delivery of care whether this be at home, in hospital or in a residential setting.

 It should not be assumed that an adult does not have capacity to make their own decisions because they are at the end of their life or dying.
 The same criteria apply to assessing capacity at this time as at any other point in their life.
 If there is concern that the adult lacks capacity, a Best Interests assessment should be conducted.
-If the outcome is that they do lack capacity, an Independent Advocate should be appointed (see also Mental Capacity and Independent Advocacy and Independent Mental Capacity Advocates and Mental Capacity).
+If the outcome is that they do lack capacity, an Independent Advocate should be appointed (see also Mental Capacity and Independent Advocacy chapters).

 Agencies who are involved with the adult will have to undertake specialist assessments in relation to the person’s care and support needs to identify the adult’s needs and any gaps in care that need to be addressed.
-The assessment process should involve the adult wherever possible, and relevant family members (see also Continuing Health Care (NHS)).
+The assessment process should involve the adult wherever possible, and relevant family members (see also Continuing Health Care – NHS chapter).
 Joint assessments should be undertaken wherever possible, to reduce pressure on the adult and their family.
 This will also support multi-agency working and information sharing.
-A carer’s assessment may also be required (see Assessments).
+A carer’s assessment may also be required (see Assessment chapter).

 Following an assessment and information which is shared between participating agencies, an end of life care plan should be agreed between the adult, their relatives and the staff involved.
 This should include the adult’s expected health needs based on professionals’ knowledge of their individual condition/s, any wishes either they or their relatives may have and planning the response for deterioration in the adult’s health.

 Following discussion with the adult and their relatives (see Section 2, Approaching the End of Life), the end of life care plan should also include reference to fluids, nutrition, pain relief and other medication.
-Refusal to eat, drink and take medication should be the decision of the adult, not staff (More Care, Less Pathway, Independent Review of the Liverpool Care Pathway, 2013).
+Refusal to eat, drink and take medication should be the decision of the adult, not staff.

 The care plan should be reviewed on a four weekly basis with everyone involved, to monitor changes in the adult’s health or circumstances.
-Once the adult has entered the dying phase – estimated to be up to 14 days before death (see Diagram 1: Timeframes in the dying process, More Care, Less Plan: p14) – the care plan should be reviewed weekly or daily as is assessed appropriate.
+Once the adult has entered the dying phase – this may be up to 14 days before death – the care plan should be reviewed weekly or daily as is assessed appropriate.
 It is essential that changes to the care plan as a result of the adult’s health or circumstances are shared with relatives and staff as appropriate – and agreed by the adult, where possible – who are not directly involved in the review of the care plan.

 See also NICE End of Life Care Standards